Chief Carl Metzger

 To celebrate diversity and inclusion, UCFPD encourages officers to become a part of the campus community by joining groups on campus they are passionate about.
 This helps our officers connect with those on our campus, and ultimately serve them better as police officers.

-UCFPD Corporal Matt Scott currently serves as the police liaison of the Black Faculty and Staff Association, which promotes an environment that fosters cultural sensitivity and enrichment by providing quality programming, networking opportunities and guidance to UCF’s Black community.
+UCFPD Sergeant Matt Scott currently serves as the police liaison of the Black Faculty and Staff Association, which promotes an environment that fosters cultural sensitivity and enrichment by providing quality programming, networking opportunities and guidance to UCF’s Black community.

 UCFPD Commander Pablo Vargas is a member of the Latino Faculty & Staff Association and is a member of UCF’s Leadership Council for Equity, Inclusion and Diversity, which is offered through the Office of Diversity and Inclusion.